AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Conclusions

 A set of control experiments with fixed turbidity and different coagulant dosage was carried out with the increment function of ProCoDA.
-An electronic balance had also been implemented, which was connected to the ProCoDA system to track the mass change of coagulant over time.
-The balance would be able to verify the amount of coagulant entered the system that was actually reflected on data collected by ProCoDA.
 In general, it was deduced that with the current design of system, when the turbidity of water entering the system was relatively low, more coagulant was needed to reach the target effluent turbidity.
 The target effluent turbidity of this experiment was no more than 3 NTU, in order to comply with the standard AguaClara system.

 <div class="alert alert-block alert-danger">
 The information about the electronic balance should be in methods, but the rest of this info doesn't need to be here.